Photo by Timothy Perry on Unsplash

 These two events were the catalysts I needed.
 They led me to write about something I had been hearing more about since leaving corporate recruiting for marketing full-time: recruitment marketing.

 It seems like a perfect fit for my experience, right?
 I was thinking the same thing.

 In fact, I was curious about what it really was and how my skills and experience could possibly carve a new career path in that area.

 Writing a book seemed like the perfect way to learn more, talk with a lot of people in the field, and identify any opportunities that might exist for a successful career pivot - again.

 The Importance of Constraints to Finishing

-Remember, I said I began the book-writing process in June of 2020.
-By December of the same year, my book was published as an Amazon Kindle book.
+Remember, I said I began the book writing process in June of 2020.
+By December of the same year, my book was published on Amazon Kindle.